Sovereign-Labs/amethyst/docs/spec/state.md

 ### Get Blockhash

-- When `get_blockhash` is called, check `RWCache.block_hashes[number]`.
+- When `get_blockhash` is called, check `RWTracer.block_hashes[number]`.
   - If an entry is found, return it.
   - Otherwise, read the hash non-deterministically.
-Store it in the cache, and return it.
+Store it in the tracer, and return it.

 ### Apply Changes

-After a transaction is run, each `TrieChange` needs to be applied to the cache.
-Loop over the list of trie changes, fetching the cache entry for each address.
-The items must all be in cache, since there are no unconditional writes to the top-level state-trie in Ethereum.
+After a transaction is run, each `StateTrieChange` needs to be applied to the tracer.
+Loop over the list of trie changes, fetching the previous entry for each address.
+The items must all be present in the tracer, since there are no unconditional writes to the top-level state-trie in Ethereum.

-- For `nonce`, `balance`, and `code_hash`, simply take the value from the `TrieChange` if it exists, otherwise use the cached value.
+- For `nonce`, `balance`, and `code_hash`, simply take the value from the `StateTrieChange` if it exists, otherwise use the value from the tracer.
 - Handling `storage` is slightly more complicated.
 Here we have several cases:

   1. If `storage_was_cleared` is `false`, iterate over the storage changes and insert each one into the operation history